Afril Bernardino: Professional career

 After college, Bernardino joined the Malaysian Women's Basketball League in 2018 and played as an import for the Valkyrie Hatchers.

+Bernardino considered joining the Women's National Basketball League through the 2021 draft but her affiliation with the Philippine Navy rendered her ineligible.

+Bernardino was part of the Philippine Navy Lady Sailors of the Women's Maharlika Pilipinas Basketball League (WMPBL).
+She won the MVP award for the 2025 Invitational Tournament.

+She moved to New Zealand Blufire–Batangas Valkyries helping the team win the inaugural 2025 WMPBL professional season.
+She won the MVP award once again.

 National team career

 She has represented the Philippines in international basketball competitions such as the 2015 FIBA Asia Women's Championship, the 2015 Southeast Asian Games, and the 2016 SEABA Championship.
 Team Philippines won their first-ever women's basketball championship at the 2019 Southeast Asian Games held in the Philippines.
 Also winning gold in the 3x3 women's basketball tourney along with Jack Animam, Janine Pontejos and Clare Castro.

 Bernardino is also part of the national 3x3 team which competed for the Philippines at the 2018 FIBA 3x3 World Cup.

+Personal life

+Bernardino has finished the Sailor Basic Course as part of Mahitala (Mandaragat na Hinubog ng Talino at Lakas) Class 22, 23, 24, and 25 with the Philippine Navy.